NUCS349/hw6-neural-networks/problems.tex.md

 15. (1 point) Train your convolutional model on DogSet.
 After every epoch, record three things: the loss of your model on the training set, the loss of your model on the validation set, and the accuracy of your model on the validation set.

-  A. Report the number of epochs for your model trained, before terminating.
+    * Report the number of epochs for your model trained, before terminating.

-  B. Make a graph that has both training and validation loss on the y-axis and epoch on the x-axis.
+    * Make a graph that has both training and validation loss on the y-axis and epoch on the x-axis.

-  C. Make a graph that has the validation accuracy on the y-axis and epoch on the x-axis.
+    * Make a graph that has the validation accuracy on the y-axis and epoch on the x-axis.

-  D. Report the accuracy of your model on the testing set.
+    * Report the accuracy of your model on the testing set.

 ## General Questions About Neural Networks (2.0 points)